PegasusMKD/integrated-systems-leptos/README.md

  - [ ] Test for bugs
  - [ ] Implement register
  - [ ] Implement logout
+ - [X] Implement Dockerfile for deployment

+In regards to deployment:

+ - [ ] Find a good site to deploy Rust on (for now DigitalOcean looks like a decent choice, do more research on YT though)
+ - [ ] Deploy BE on Azure if still have credits
+ - [ ] Deploy Rust manually first
- - [ ] Implement Dockerfile for deployment - IN PROGRESS
+ - [ ] Setup github actions for deployment

 Also in regards to maintanance: